jjagielka/svelte-pivottable/README.md

         -   `<Renderer {...props} />`
             -   `PivotData(props)`

-The interactive component provided by `react-pivottable` is `PivotTableUI`, but output rendering is delegated to the non-interactive `PivotTable` component, which accepts a subset of its properties. `PivotTable` can be invoked directly and is useful for outputting non-interactive saved snapshots of `PivotTableUI` configurations. `PivotTable` in turn delegates to a specific renderer component, such as the default `TableRenderer`, which accepts a subset of the same properties.
-Finally, most renderers will create non-React `PivotData` object to handle the actual computations, which also accepts a subset of the same props as the rest of the stack.
+The interactive component provided by `svelte-pivottable` is `PivotTableUI`, but output rendering is delegated to the non-interactive `PivotTable` component, which accepts a subset of its properties. `PivotTable` can be invoked directly and is useful for outputting non-interactive saved snapshots of `PivotTableUI` configurations. `PivotTable` in turn delegates to a specific renderer component, such as the default `TableRenderer`, which accepts a subset of the same properties.
+Finally, most renderers will create `PivotData` object to handle the actual computations, which also accepts a subset of the same props as the rest of the stack.